 Leadership Fort Collins

-Leadership Fort Collins informs participants about the needs and opportunities in Fort Collins while educating and motivating leaders who are committed to shaping the future of our community.
+Leadership Fort Collins (LFC) informs participants about the needs and opportunities in Fort Collins while educating and motivating leaders who are committed to shaping the future of our community.

 Leadership Fort Collins, a program of the Fort Collins Area Chamber of Commerce, was established in 1981.